ropensci/neotoma/cran-comments.md

 ## R CMD check results:
 +   R CMD check succeeded (0 errors, warnings, 0 note)
 +   Windows check returns Notes for URLs.
-These have been resolved to the best of our ability.
+These have been resolved to the best of our ability, some remain as a result of the deprecation of elements of the API service.

 ## Downstream Dependencies:
 NA